Little comfort for Egypt's Brotherhood during sacred Eid

-ALEXANDRIA, Egypt, Oct 15 (Reuters) - Every year, millions of Muslims around the world sacrifice an animal, a sheep, a camel, a goat, as part of the Eid al-Adha festival, the meat to be offered to the poor.
+ALEXANDRIA, Egypt (Reuters) - Every year, millions of Muslims around the world sacrifice an animal, a sheep, a camel, a goat, as part of the Eid al-Adha festival, the meat to be offered to the poor.
 It is a time for families to celebrate together.

 But with a son in an Egyptian jail for his ties to the outlawed Muslim Brotherhood, Oum Amr’s family was too distraught to perform what is a sacred ritual in Islam.